 The Black Shark is semi-aggressive and native to various regions across Malaysia.
 Most aquarists like them for their imposing all-black look.
 Its large dorsal fin will lay flat on their body when swimming but will stand tall when the fish is showing off.

-At 24 inches, the Black Shark is quite large and need a tank of at least 125 gallons.
+At 24 inches, the Black Shark is quite large and needs a tank of at least 125 gallons.
 They’re also aggressive and predatory, so don’t house them with small species.
 However, other aggressive fishes can go along well with these sharks, such as several Cichlid species.

 Despite being an omnivore like most sharks, the Black Shark is notorious for its preference of plants.
 Sure, they can eat anything, but their diet isn’t sustained only by protein!
 These fish enjoy plant-based foods.